 The Body Remembers When the World Broke Open, a film by Elle-Máijá Tailfeathers and Kathleen Hepburn, is the story of two Indigenous women who meet because one of them is in crisis.
 It’s beautifully filmed and acted, and the story of a brief but powerful bond between two people has really stuck with me since I watched it last year.

 Shahla Sayeed, Graphic Designer & Social Media Manager:

 I recently ordered the paperback version of This Place: 150 Years Retold from Amazon and I’m really looking forward to reading it.
-It’s a beautifully illustrated graphic-novel and anthology chronicling several indigenous stories across Canada in a really unique and cool way.
+It’s a beautifully illustrated graphic-novel and anthology chronicling several indigenous stories across Canada in a really unique way.

 Andrea Fraser-Winsby, Studio Manager:

 I can’t say enough about Reservation Dogs.
 Created by Sterlin Harjo and Taika Waititi, with an almost completely Indigenous cast and crew, and shot entirely in the Muscogee Nation, it is a watershed moment for Indigenous representation in Hollywood.
 It’s fresh and funny and touching.
 Seriously, just go watch it.
 (It’s on Hulu in the U.S. and Disney+ in Canada.)
 And I get such a kick from seeing Indigenous representation in mainstream spaces where traditionally there hasn’t been much, so seeing the cast present at the Emmys made me stand up from the couch and pump my fist.